avinashjaiswal1598/Risc-V-mini/README.md

 ---

 # 3rd call was held on 22nd FEB 2024
-Description:Get familier with iverilog & gtkwave
+Description: Get familier with iverilog & gtkwave
  <details>
   <summary> Task 3 </summary>
 - Learn how to use iverilog and gtkwave